Solidarity with workers in South Africa

 Successful court rulings

-In total, 80% of the cases that CWAO pursues in the courts are ruled in favour of the worker.
-CWAO has also been involved in legal cases that have been taken to the Constitutional Court of South Africa.
+80 percent of all cases that CWAO takes to court are decided in favour of the workers.
+CWAO has also been involved in legal cases that have reached the South African Constitutional Court.

 Support workers in South Africa